Greek businessman arrested over arms deal bribery charges-court

 In a statement, Liakounakos strongly denied any wrongdoing.
 Ericsson has said it has zero tolerance of corruption.

-The Greek order under scrutiny was for the Ericsson airborne surveillance system Erieye and was worth about 532 million euros (394 million pounds).
-Ericsson has subsequently sold its defence business to Swedish group Saab SAAb.ST.
+The Greek order under scrutiny was for the Ericsson airborne surveillance system Erieye and was worth about 532 million euros ($597 million).
+Ericsson has subsequently sold its defence business to Swedish group Saab.

 The money was paid through an offshore company which appears to belong to Liakounakos, the court officials said.